The Earth Sings Mi Fa Mi

-The Earth Sings Mi Fa Mi is the second and final studio album by Boston experimental rock band the Receiving End of Sirens.
+The Earth Sings Mi Fa Mi is the second and final studio album by American rock band The Receiving End of Sirens.
 It is the band's first album with guitarist/keyboardist Brian Southall who joined the band after the departure of guitarist/vocalist Casey Crescenzo.
 This album was produced by Matt Squire (Panic! at the Disco, Boys Like Girls, Hit The Lights).
 Writing for the album occurred from October 2006 to January 2007.
 The album peaked at #130 on the Billboard 200, #3 on Top Heatseekers, and #15 on Top Independent Albums.

 Background and production

 The Receiving End of Sirens released their debut album Between the Heart and the Synapse in April 2005, though independent label Triple Crown Records.
 The group promoted it with four US tours (supporting the likes of Gatsbys American Dream, Acceptance and Alexisonfire), stints on the Warped Tour and Taste of Chaos, leading up to the group's first headlining tour in early 2006.
 The members were suffering from interpersonal tension, which guitarist/vocalist Casey Crescenzo attributed to himself: "I was the epicenter ...
 There were too many creative egos, and I suppose mine had to be the loudest."
 He left the group after the conclusion of their headlining tour in May 2006, citing "many factors, personal and creative" as the reasoning.